Language: EN

 Creating our REST API

-We create a folder within our projects folder that we will call, for example, ApiRest.
+We create a folder inside our project folder that we will call.
 Now we install the Express.js module.
-To do this, from the command prompt, we navigate to the directory we created previously and write
+To do this, from the command console, we navigate to the directory we created earlier and type

 npm install express

-Once Express is installed, we create a new file that we will call, for example, App.js.
-Inside this file we copy the following content
+Once the installation of Express is complete, we create a new file that we will call, for example, App.js.
+Inside this file, we copy the following content

 // Load modules and create new application